Mentally ill man repeatedly shocked with Taser by deputies in jail shortly before he died, body-cam video shows

 “I’m not resisting, officer,” Sutherland says, according to body-cam footage.

-It’s unclear how many times Sutherland was shocked, but Houle is later heard on video estimating the Black man was struck "probably about six to eight times, at least.”
+It’s unclear how many times Sutherland was shocked, but Houle is later heard on video estimating that the Black man was struck "probably about six to eight times, at least.”

 As he was being handcuffed, one of the officers, identified by the Post and Courier as Houle, placed his knee on Sutherland’s back for more than two minutes.
 Sutherland is heard on the video pleading to the officers: “I can’t breathe.”